-But the causes of Australia’s divisions are multifold and cannot be blamed on leaders alone, says Anne Aly, the first Muslim member of Australia’s national parliament.
+But the causes of Australia’s divisions are multifold and cannot be blamed on leaders alone, says Anne Aly, the first female Muslim member of Australia’s national parliament.
 “We can’t look at terrorism in a vacuum; it grows within a social context and environment,” she tells TIME.
 “I think we’ve had such context and environment that allows the white supremacist, anti-Muslim discourse, to thrive.”

 Bilal Rauf, a spokesperson for the Australian National Imams Council, tells TIME that public figures in Australia who allow divisive rhetoric to spread are creating “an environment where people who have radical views and ideas feel emboldened to act.”
 In the wake of the attack in Christchurch, he says, “it’s even more important that we stand in solidarity against it.”